cheatham1/SoftwareBook/analyses.md

 The [Higgs boson](https://home.cern/topics/higgs-boson) is an excitation of the quantum field responsible for the breaking of [electroweak symmetry](https://en.wikipedia.org/wiki/Electroweak_interaction).
 This field is responsible for giving masses to fundamental particles.

 The Higgs boson interacts with all Standard Model elementary particles having mass.
-Thus, it can decay through many different processes.
+Thus, there are different ways to produce a Higgs boson, and different ways for a Higgs boson to decay to other particles.
-One of the most likely things to happen is that the Higgs decays into a pair of [W bosons](https://home.cern/about/physics/w-boson-sunshine-and-stardust).
+One of the most likely ways a Higgs boson will decay is into a pair of $$W$$ bosons.

 This happens about 23% of the time for a Higgs boson with a mass of 125 GeV.
-The W bosons can subsequently decay either into a quark-antiquark, a [lepton](https://en.wikipedia.org/wiki/Lepton)-[antineutrino](https://en.wikipedia.org/wiki/Neutrino), or an antilepton-neutrino pair.
+The $$W$$ bosons can subsequently decay either into a quark-antiquark, a [lepton](https://en.wikipedia.org/wiki/Lepton)-[antineutrino](https://en.wikipedia.org/wiki/Neutrino), or an antilepton-neutrino pair.

 From here on, we will refer to a particle and its [antiparticle](https://en.wikipedia.org/wiki/Antiparticle) collectively by just the particle's name.
-So, When we talk about quarks we mean quarks and antiquarks.
+So, when we talk about quarks we mean quarks and antiquarks.
 It is a shorthand that physicists adopt for brevity.

 The signal process in Histogram Analyser is the Higgs boson decaying into 2 $$W$$ bosons which subsequently decay into leptons and neutrinos:

 $$H\rightarrow W^+W^-\rightarrow ℓ^+ ℓ^-\nu \bar\nu$$   (ℓ=electron or muon).

-The major background contributions to the search in this decay mode are top-pair ($$t\bar t$$) production, $$WW$$ and $$Z$$+jets events.
-All of these processes contain two isolated high-$$p_\text{T}$$ leptons from $$W$$ or $$Z$$ boson decays, which is also the signature of the signal.

-There is also the $$W$$+[jets](https://en.wikipedia.org/wiki/Jet_(particle_physics) background, where one of the jet decay products might be mistaken for an isolated high-$$p_\text{T}$$ lepton.
-Its contribution is small and is neglected here.

-The term $$p_\text{T}$$ stands for transverse momentum, the component of momentum perpendicular to the beam line.
+A signature of this decay process, is an isolated high-pT lepton.
+The term pT stands for transverse momentum, the component of momentum perpendicular to the beam line.
+Unfortunately, the main background processes also contain isolated high-pT leptons from W or Z boson decays.
-In proton-proton collisions the overall momentum along the beamline is not known.
-This is because protons are composite particles consisting of many so-called partons (quarks and gluons).
-Each of the partons carries an unknown fraction of the protons momentum.
-When two protons collide it is actually the partons that interact.
-However, their exact momentum along the beamline is unknown.
-We only know that the overall momentum perpendicular to the beamline is zero before the collision.
-Thus, it is the most important momentum variable in a proton-proton collision.

-Isolation is important because it indicates where the lepton stems from.
-For example, an isolated electron is likely to originate from $$Z$$ boson, $$W$$ boson, $$\tau$$-lepton.
-In contrast, a non-isolated electron is likely to originate from $$b$$-hadron or $$c$$-hadron decays.

 <img src="./EventDisplays/HWW2.jpg" width="300" />